Controlfreak707/DBDS/README.md

 Discord Bot Description Styling - Makes my bot descriptions look pretty

 ## What is this thing?
 DBDS (or Discord Bot Description Styling) is a bit of CSS that I use to make the descriptions of my Discord bots look similair to the UI of Discord itself.
+(Made for top.gg, not tested on other platforms.)

 ## What does it look like?
 As of now, this: